 Oral History Project¹

 “Marguerite always emphasized the synthesis between technical knowledge and spiritual content and that the key to freedom of expression comes through the mastering of skills.
-Once we knew how to throw well, we would be able to breathe life into the pots of our imagination.” —Jane Hero Dodge
+Once we knew how to throw well, we would be able to breathe life into the pots of our imagination.” —Janet Hero Dodge

 “In the middle of this seemingly pristine California landscape—it was beautiful!—we not only looked at it, we drew it.
 We drew this leaf, this tree, that rock.
 I can’t separate the Pond Farm environment from the teaching.” —Carol McFarlan

 “She was teaching the technique of how to make these shapes, but also, she was teaching us to see.” —Wayne Reynolds